SovereignShop/manifold/README.md

 [![npm version](https://badge.fury.io/js/manifold-3d.svg)](https://badge.fury.io/js/manifold-3d)
 [![twitter](https://img.shields.io/twitter/follow/manifoldcad?style=social&logo=twitter)](https://twitter.com/intent/follow?screen_name=manifoldcad)

 This fork Maintains java/JNI bindings to [Manifold](https://github.com/elalish/manifold).
 It supports nearly all the features, plus extends Manifold with support for polyhedrons and lofts.
-It has builds for linux, mac and an experimental build for windows.
+It has builds for linux and mac (experimental builds for windows have been dropped).

 Consider using the [Clojure library](https://github.com/SovereignShop/clj-manifold3d) for a great interactive development environment for solid modeling.

 ## Installation

 You need to include a classifier for your platform and desired backend.
-For linux, TBB (Threading Building Blocks) and OMP (OpenMP) parallel backends are available with classifiers `linux-OMP-x86_64` or`linux-TBB-x86_64`.
+For linux, a TBB (Threading Building Blocks) backend is available with classifiers `linux-TBB-x86_64`.
 There is a also a build with cuda support enabled at`linux-TBB-cuda-x86_64`.
+The most battle tested version single-threaded implementaiton with cuda support: `linux-cuda-x86_64`.

-For mac, only `mac-TBB-x86_64` is available.
+For mac, only `mac-TBB-x86_64` and `mac-x86_64` are available.

-Windows is not currently well-supported.
-There is an experimental jar available in the github build artifacts that should work.
-It's not available in maven because it is too large (it currently is compiled with the dreaded `CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS=TRUE` flag).

 ## [ManifoldCAD.org](https://manifoldcad.org)